PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 }
 ```

-{{ why(question="Why do we override Neovim's flake nixpkgs input to follow the unstable version? ", answer="This way we instruct Neovim to be build using the same packages.
-Probably it would work even without it.
-And I kind of repeat it as a convention.
-But I can't see it as a recursive fix -meaning, if Neovim depends on other flakes, their nixpkgs inputs won't follow the provided value.") }}
+{% todo() %} Investigate {% end %}

+{{ why(
+    question="Why do we override Neovim's flake nixpkgs input to follow the unstable version?",
+    answer="This way we instruct Neovim to be built using packages from the same channel as we define in our input."
+   )
+}}

-As the initial step, we will pass Neovim from the input to the output.
+As first, we will simply pass Neovim from the input to the output.

 ```nix
 # flake.nix